CBDOO at your service

 hemp leaf in front of the sky

 CBD or cannabidiol is derived from the hemp plant (cannabis sativa L), but unlike THC, it has no psychoactive effects.
-This molecule impacts the mammalian endocannabinoid system, i.e. all the neurotransmitters and neuroreceptors present in the nervous system and influencing basic physiological processes (sleep, pain management, inflammation, etc.).
+This molecule impacts the mammalian endocannabinoid system, i.e. the set of neurotransmitters and neuroreceptors present in the nervous system and influencing basic physiological processes:

-The main receptors are CB1 and CB2, the latter being present throughout the digestive system[2].
-Taking CBD will activate these receptors, increasing their impact on the regulation of the gut's inflammatory and immune systems.
+In addition to these effects, the main endocannabinoid receptors (CB1 and CB2) are present throughout the digestive system[2].
+Taking CBD will activate these receptors, increasing their impact on regulating the gut's inflammatory and immune systems.

 Clinical studies of CBD in Crohn's disease and IBD